April 2, 2019

 15th International Society for Biosafety Research Symposium

-The workshop will also introduce participants to a resource for assisting in the interpretation of compositional studies—the ILSI Crop Composition Database.
-Participants will see a demonstration of the database and its features, highlighting updates and additions to Version 7.0, the latest iteration of the database that was launched in January 2019.
-Then, participants will be provided with a series of exercises designed to help them understand the search reporting function of the ILSI Crop Composition Database, which they can walk through using their personal laptop during the workshop.
+The workshop also introduced participants to a resource for assisting in the interpretation of compositional studies—the ILSI Crop Composition Database.
+Participants saw a demonstration of the database and its features, highlighting updates and additions to Version 7.0, the latest iteration of the database that was launched in January 2019.
+Then, participants were provided with a series of exercises designed to help them understand the search reporting function of the ILSI Crop Composition Database, which they were able to walk through using their personal laptop during the workshop.

-In order to ensure that organizers can provide assistance to participants while conducting the practical exercises, the workshop is limited to 20 participants and will be conducted twice (at 2:00 pm and 4:00 pm).
-More information about the workshop and how to register for the symposium is available from the International Society for Biosafety Research.
+In order to ensure that organizers could provide assistance to participants while conducting the practical exercises, the workshop was limited to 20 participants and was conducted twice (at 2:00 pm and 4:00 pm).
+More information about the workshop is available from the International Society for Biosafety Research.